pip-services/pip-services-docs/content/en/python/grpc/services/_index.md

 #### [CommandableGrpcService](commandable_grpc_service)
 Abstract service that receives commands via GRPC protocol to operations automatically generated for commands defined in [ICommandable](../../commons/commands/icommandable).
-Each command is exposed as invoke method that receives command name and parameters.
+Each command is exposed as an invoke method that receives a command name and parameters.

 #### [GrpcEndpoint](grpc_endpoint)
 Used for creating GRPC endpoints.
 An endpoint is a URL, at which a given service can be accessed by a client.